Mary Pickford: Academy of Motion Picture Arts and Sciences

-The Pickford Center for Motion Picture Study at 1313 Vine Street in Hollywood, was dedicated in her honor by the Academy of Motion Picture Arts and Sciences.
-It had opened in 1948 as a radio and television studio facility and was bought by the Academy to house the Center.
-The Center houses the film archive of the Academy.
+The Pickford Center for Motion Picture Study at 1313 Vine Street in Hollywood was dedicated in her honor by the Academy of Motion Picture Arts and Sciences.
+It opened in 1948 as a radio and television studio facility and was bought by the Academy to house the Center.
+The Center houses the academy's film archive.

 In 2007, the Academy of Motion Picture Arts and Sciences sued the estate of the deceased Buddy Rogers' second wife, Beverly Rogers, in order to stop the public sale of one of Pickford's Oscars.

 In Walks of Fames

 Pickford was awarded a star in the category of motion pictures on the Hollywood Walk of Fame at 6280 Hollywood Blvd.

 Her handprints and footprints are displayed at Grauman's Chinese Theatre in Hollywood, California.
 Although the theater's official account credits Norma Talmadge as having inspired the theater's tradition of putting footprints in concrete when she accidentally stepped into wet concrete, in a short interview during the September 13, 1937, Lux Radio Theatre broadcast of a radio adaptation of A Star Is Born, Sid Grauman related another version of how he got the idea to put hand and foot prints in the concrete, involving Pickford.
 He said it was "pure accident.
 I walked right into it.
 While we were building the theatre, I accidentally happened to step in some soft concrete.
 And there it was.
 So, I went to Mary Pickford immediately.
 Mary put her foot into it".

 In 1993, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.